How reducing peak pressure helps in blister prevention

 The Downside To A Low Shear Modulus

 This all sounds wonderful, but there's a hitch.
 Isn't there always?
 Consider this: you're running with a gel insole.
 As you push off, some of your propulsive force will be absorbed by the insole.
 That's energy lost to the gel insole.
 Similar will occur at initial foot contact.
 There will be less braking of your forward momentum and while your shoe is stuck to the ground, your foot will slide forward in your shoe.
 While you might not get a blister under the ball of your foot or under your heel, you're much more likely to end up with a black toenail or toenail blister.

 So there's increased risk of injury, a reduction in performance, compromised balance and other muscles will have to work harder as a consequence.
 Consider how this would play out if you played tennis or netball, games that require sudden changes of direction and sudden accelerations / decelerations.
 Or you're hiking on steep uneven terrain!

-While I don't recommend silicone gels be used as insoles:
+While I don't recommend gels be used as insoles:

-- I do recommend silicone as toe covers, because the toes are much less involved in the mechanical efficiencies of gait.
+I do recommend gel toe protectors, because the toes are much less involved in the mechanical efficiencies of gait.

 If you want to succeed at blister prevention, you cannot afford to fall into this trap.
 This happens all too often - not just among athletes but health professionals too.
 We tend to think it's all about pressure.
 It's not!
 It's just as much about friction, as you saw in the video at the top of this article.
 What's more, because pressure is always going to be high on our feet, it's often easier to lower friction than pressure.
 Blaming shear-related injuries on pressure is a common theme, which is, at least in part, responsible for the lack of advancement in mainstream blister management practices.